 Yes!
-Place your Z wrap on a cookie sheet lined with parchment paper, and heat it in the oven at 170 degrees F with the oven door open for 1-2 minutes.
+Place your Z wrap on a cookie sheet lined with parchment paper and heat it in the oven at 170 degrees F with the oven door open for 1-2 minutes.
 And voila, your Z Wrap will come back to life!
 All of the creases will melt down and disappear.
-Remove from the oven, take it off of the parchment and lay it flat on another surface.
+Remove from the oven, take it off of the parchment and hold it up.
 One minute later, it will dry and be ready to use again.

 Where does Z Wraps ship to?